 A hard-hitting newsletter for health plans, PBMs, pharma companies and employers.
 Published biweekly, it delivers timely news and in-depth accounts of cost management strategies being employed by purchasers.
-Coverage includes news of soaring specialty pharmacy costs, the emerging biosimilars market, the patent cliff, generic inflation, exclusionary formularies, PBM consolidation, new adherence strategies, restrictive networks, changing reimbursement methodology and more.
+Coverage includes news of performance-based pricing, the emerging biosimilars market, pricey drug launches, soaring specialty costs, insurer and PBM consolidation, generic inflation, exclusionary formularies, narrow pharmacy networks and more.

 With so much at stake in the struggle to contain costs without compromising quality, it is difficult to get a clear picture of new challenges and opportunities in the pharmaceutical business, and which new strategies are working.
 Drug Benefit News — a biweekly newsletter focused on the issues and events with the biggest impact on pharmacy benefit management — provides news and business analysis on big-dollar topics such as: